Wild Cats Are Trained For The Life In The Wild In Preparation For The Nationwide Release In 2023

 Weaning wildcats off human attention

 The scientists are working closely with experts who recently released wild cats in Spain to determine the best way to prepare the animals.
-A crucial part of the training is weaning cats off human attention, as their domestication in zoos made them dependent on people for food and care.
+A crucial part of the training is weaning the cats off human attention, as their domestication in zoos has made them dependent on people for food and care.

-The cats are taught how to hunt using different toys because the use of live rabbits is against the British wildlife regulations.
+The cats are taught how to hunt using different toys because the use of live rabbits is against British wildlife regulations.

-Helen Senn, from the Royal Zoological Society of Scotland, told the reporters: "What we are trying to do in terms of training is to try and mimic the natural conditions that these cats would encounter in the wild as much as possible, to give them the best chance once they are released into the wild.
+Helen Senn, from the Royal Zoological Society of Scotland, told reporters: "What we are trying to do in terms of training is to mimic the natural conditions that these cats would encounter in the wild as much as possible, to give them the best chance once they are released into the wild.

 The whole reintroduction process is slower in England because there is no scientific consensus on the matter, though Natural England has confirmed they are analyzing the subject.